 - Visitors and anyone in transit from visa waiver countries (The United States, Canada, and United Kingdom are all included.)

 - Any cruise or airline crew members

-Travelers with a valid New Zealand visa, New Zealand passport, or Australian passport will not need to register for an ETA.
-Those who do need to register and are traveling to New Zealand after October 1 will be able to request an ETA starting in July 2019 via the mobile app or website.
+Travelers with a valid New Zealand visa, New Zealand passport, or Australian passport will not need to register for an eTA.
+Those who do need to register and are traveling to New Zealand after October 1 can now request an eTA via the mobile app or website.

 New Zealand will also begin charging most travelers a new International Visitor Conservation and Tourism Levy (IVL) on October 1, to fund infrastructure and conservation projects throughout the country.
-All international visitors—except for Australians—will be charged NZD$35 (about US$24) per person.
+All international visitors—except for Australians—will be charged NZD$35 (about US$23) per person.
 The government hopes that this new tax will bring in an additional NZD$57-$80 million (US$39-$54 million) a year.
-The new tax will be collected when you apply for an ETA and also will be valid for up to two years and multiple visits to New Zealand.
+The new tax will be collected during your eTA application and also will be valid for up to two years and multiple visits to New Zealand.